galsasson/ofxAsyncTextureLoader/README.md

 The complete callback will be called by the main thread in OF update stage, so no locking is required.

-This addon relies on GLFW for the second openGL context creation and works only on platforms that use it (Windows, OS X, Linux, Android).
+This addon relies on GLFW for the second OpenGL context creation and works only on platforms that use it (Windows, OS X, Linux, Android).